MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BulkEditing.md

   1. For the ID of the new parent Sitelink Ad Extension, enter any negative number.
   1. For the ID of the new child Campaign Sitelink Ad Extension or Ad Group Sitelink Ad Extension, enter the same negative number.

-  For example, here's what it would look like to add two new Sitelink Ad Extensions —one associated to an existing campaign, and one to an existing ad group:
+  For example, here's what it would look like to add two new Sitelink Ad Extensions â€”one associated to an existing campaign, and one to an existing ad group:

   | Type | ID | Parent ID |
   | --- | --- | --- |